codedesigncoffee/codedesigncoffee.github.io/_posts/2016-02-16-the-talk-show-ep-146.md

 Many will say that John was too soft (he was not) and both Eddy and Craig were vague on software quality issues (they were, a bit).

 None of this matters.
 Great episode.
-Message was delivered.
+Message has been delivered.